lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 ## Other HTTP headers

-Some other non-standard HTTP headers exist which are not part of any official specification such as IANA, but are worth looking into as they do provide another layer of security for your users.
+Other non-standard HTTP headers exist and are not part of any official specification such as IANA, but are worth looking into as they do provide another layer of security for your users.

 ### X-XSS-Protection